EnDAOsment/DAO-Smart-Contract-Framework/README.md

 The EnDAOsment's modular governance framework utilizes a CORE contract that acts as a central hub, dynamically determining which governance module, either an Approval or Quadratic Governor, is invoked based on the current stage of a proposal.
 This modular design allows for a flexible and adaptable governance system that can evolve with the needs of the DAO.
-I believe that a decision involve two components:
+I believe that a decision involves two components:
  - **Equitable Collective/Communal Value**
  - **Socioeconomically Sustainable Development**